Menu

 Enable gantt tabs in Jira to have jira projects charts

-With this report, managers have an overview of the projects and can better manage new projects, identifying when they can be scheduled without interfering with other projects.
+This report gives managers an overview of the projects and can better manage new projects, identifying when they can be scheduled without interfering with other projects.

 Extra!
 Automate budget tracking in the Gantt chart